Giant magnetic in-plane anisotropy and competing instabilities in Na3Co2SbO6: Magnetometry on twin-free crystals

 The competition between anisotropic interactions and the applied field is more clearly seen in the magnetization at 2~K [Fig.~\ref{fig2}(b-d)], where our twin-free sample reveals a wealth of remarkable features unnoticed in previous works \cite{ViciuJSSC2007,WongJSSC2016,YanPRM2019,StratanNJC2019}.
-Two well-separated transitions are observed along both $\mathbf{a}$ and $\mathbf{b}$, at critical fields ($B_{\mathrm{c}1}$ and $B_{\mathrm{c}2}$, Fig.~\ref{fig2}) that again differ strongly between the two directions.
-The hysteretic lower-field transition further splits into two transitions ($B_{\mathrm{c1,low}}$ and $B_{\mathrm{c1,high}}$, both are hysteretic) away from the high-symmetry axes [Fig.~\ref{fig2}(c-d)], and the lowest $B_{\mathrm{c1,low}}$ is observed at $15^\circ$ away from $\mathbf{b}$.
-Hence, very unexpectedly, there is nearly no 6-fold symmetry in the results.
-The large magnitude of $\mathbf{a}$-$\mathbf{b}$ anisotropy sharply contrasts the $C_3$-symmetric sister compound \ch{Na_2Co_2TeO_6}, where the magnetic responses along $\mathbf{a}$ and $\mathbf{a^*}$ are reasonably similar \cite{YaoPRB2020,LinNC2021}.
-The results (see 2 T data in Fig.~\ref{figS3} of \cite{SM}) also sharply contrast $\alpha$-\ch{RuCl_3}, where a 6-fold symmetric response is observed at intermediate and high fields \cite{BalzPRB2021}, but it is unclear whether twin domains have been ruled out in the previous work.
+Two well-separated transitions are observed along both $\mathbf{a}$ and $\mathbf{b}$, at critical fields [$B_{\mathrm{c}1}$ and $B_{\mathrm{c}2}$, Fig.~\ref{fig2}(b)] that again differ strongly between the two directions.
+The lower-field transition is clearly hysteretic, as indicated by the magnetization's dependence on the field-sweeping direction.
+It further splits into two hysteretic transitions, the critical fields of which we refer to as $B_{\mathrm{c1,low}}$ and $B_{\mathrm{c1,high}}$, when the field is applied in-plane but away from the high-symmetry $\mathbf{a}$ and $\mathbf{b}$ axes [Fig.~\ref{fig2}(c-d)].
+The lowest $B_{\mathrm{c1,low}}$ value is found at about $15^\circ$ away from $\mathbf{b}$.
+The highest $B_{\mathrm{c1,high}}$ can approach $B_{\mathrm{c}2}$ and become no longer visible from the data, over a range of field directions between $10^\circ$ and $30^\circ$ away from $\mathbf{a}$.
+Hence, very unexpectedly, there is nearly no 6-fold symmetry in the results, including in the nearly field-polarized state at 2 T (Fig.~\ref{figS3} of \cite{SM}).
+The large magnitude of $\mathbf{a}$-$\mathbf{b}$ anisotropy sharply contrasts with the $C_3$-symmetric sister compound \ch{Na_2Co_2TeO_6}, where the magnetic responses along $\mathbf{a}$ and $\mathbf{a^*}$ are reasonably similar \cite{YaoPRB2020,LinNC2021}.
+We note that quenched disorders may play a role in the experimentally observable anisotropy in \ch{Na_3Co_2SbO_6}.
+By heating up a twin-free crystal to 600 $^\circ$C at 20 $^\circ$C/min, staying for 1 hour, and quenching the crystal in liquid nitrogen, we found the susceptibility anisotropy ratio [$\chi_b/\chi_a$, see Fig.~\ref{fig2}(a)] to change from 1.81 to 1.78 at 10 K, and from 0.53 to 0.75 at 2 K. The two field-induced transitions [Fig.~\ref{fig2}(b)] at 2 K also became considerably smeared out.
+According to $X$-ray diffraction, the crystal remained twin-free after the quenching.